 Manners are very important for business negotiations in Japan.
 While you'll be forgiven for not getting everything right, you'll be expected to wear a smart suit, exchange business cards using both hands with everyone you meet, shake hands or bow to business associates, and to be polite and punctual.

 A large supply of business cards printed in English and Japanese is essential.
-Cards can be quickly printed on arrival with katakana Japanese translation on the reverse side.
+Cards should have Japanese translation on the reverse side.
 Appointments should be made in advance and, because of the formality, visits should consist of more than a few days.
-Business discussions are often preceded by tea and general small talk, and are usually very formal.
+Business discussions are often preceded by tea and general small talk and are usually very formal.

 It is usual to refer to colleagues by their surnames, and hierarchies should be respected.
 Business negotiations may require patience as directness is disliked; thus straight 'yes' or 'no' answers are generally avoided.
 However, this depends on the region where you are doing business – in Osaka, for example, being more direct is less problematic.
 Impatience is frowned upon, and confrontation is out of the question, as it is considered a sign of gross weakness.
 Apologies and thanks are very important and should not be rushed.

 Corporate entertaining usually takes place in restaurants and izakaya (drinking halls similar to pubs).
 Drinking (beer, whisky and sake) is very much part of the culture, as is smoking.
 Gifts, especially those from your home country, are very important (they need not be particularly large or lavish) and are exchanged with great ceremony.